 - The woven fabric has had added fullness built into the pattern so that when gathered and added to the straight gusset edge, a draped gathered effect is created

 - There are rather large front patch pockets

 - There are subtle jett pockets on the back legs

 - The trousers have a fly zip opening

 Having taken the time to analyse the design, I can better recreate it as a sewing pattern design.
-(You can learn this process more thoroughly, and develop your own sewing pattern designs in my membership site – Creative Cutting Class – where you can work from THREE pattern blueprints each month!)
+(You can learn this process more thoroughly, and develop your own sewing pattern designs in my premium membership site – Creative Cutting Class – where you can work on a new project each month!!)